eniewold/unchain-readthedocs/docs/source/blockchains.rst

 Real-Time support
 ----------------------

 A connection to the Ethereum blockchain supports 'Real-time' transaction monitoring.
-Check the :ref:`real-time-processing` section for more details on this mechanism.
+Check the :doc:`realtime` section for more details on this mechanism.
 Both ETH transactions and internal (Token and NFT) are monitored.

 ======================
 Bitcoin